bernardshen/bernardshen.github.io/_pages/about.md

   - /about.html
 ---

 {% include styles.html %}

-Jiacheng Shen is a final-year Ph.D. student from [ARISE Lab](http://ariselab.cse.cuhk.edu.hk/), Department of Computer Science and Engineering, The Chinese University of Hong Kong (supervised by [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/)).
-He received a B.Sc degree in Computer Science from Fudan Unversity in 2020 (supervised by [Prof. Yangfan Zhou](https://appsrv.cse.cuhk.edu.hk/~yfzhou/)).
+Jiacheng Shen is an incoming tenure-track assistant professor at [Duke Kunshan University (DKU)](https://www.dukekunshan.edu.cn/) starting from October 2024.
+He received his Ph.D. degree from Department of Computer Science and Engineering, The Chinese University of Hong Kong (supervised by [Prof. Michael R. Lyu](https://www.cse.cuhk.edu.hk/lyu/)), and a B.Sc degree in Computer Science from Fudan Unversity in 2020.

-Jiacheng's research interests span distributed systems, data center resource disaggregation, and machine learning systems.
-He focuses on building high-performance and resource-efficient systems for next-generation data centers.
+Jiacheng's research interests span machine learning systems, distributed systems, and data center resource disaggregation.
 His works have been published at top systems venues, including SOSP, OSDI, FAST, ICDCS, DSN, etc.

 <div class="warning">
 <div class="warning-title"><p>Recruiting</p></div>
 <div class="warning-text"><p>
-I will join <a href="https://www.dukekunshan.edu.cn/">Duke Kunshan</a> in October 2024 as a tenure-track assistant professor.
-I'm looking for Ph.D/M.Phil./RA students starting in 2025 spring/fall to work on systems for large language model (LLM) inference and training.
+I'm looking for Ph.D./MPhil/RA students starting from 2025 spring/fall to work with me on machine learning systems and distributed systems.
 </p>
 <p style="margin-top:-0.8em">
-If you are interested in working with me, drop me an email (jcshen.dku@gmail.com) with the subject "{PhD|MPhil|RA}-{Your Name}" (e.g., PhD-Jiacheng Shen) with your CV and transcripts attached.
+If you are interested in working with me, fill in this <a href="https://wj.qq.com/s2/15000145/4328/">quick survey</a> or drop me an email (jc.shen@dukekunshan.edu.cn) with the subject "{PhD|MPhil|RA}-{Your Name}" (e.g., PhD-Jiacheng Shen) with your CV and transcripts attached.
 </p>
 <p style="margin-top:-0.8em">
 See <a href="openings">openings</a> for more details.